donbright/hello_rust_rayon/README.md

 Top:

-Running top should show the program using more than 100% of CPU.
+Running top, on linux/bsd, should show the program using more than 100% of CPU.